RUMOUR IN THE TRUTH

 He's also come to a point in his career where he’s getting too old for the Constant Tour Circuit, so he’s decided he's mainly done with Performance and Tours in general.
 Well, special ones he’ll get behind, and one-off shows are great, but otherwise, he’s got better ways of spending his energy, these days.
 He prefers being a Producer, rather than a performer, now.

-.
+Indeed, his greatest achievement, in his own eyes, is mentoring a very lost young singer by the name of Luke Heartlett.
 Newly released from his Band All-In, the kid didn’t know what to do with himself.
-Only 22 years old, he'd only known young adult life as part of All-In, having been in the band since he was 17 years old, and they lasted a good Eight Years after that, before mutually Disbanding.
+Only 22 years old, he'd only known young adult life as part of All-In, having been in the band since he was 17 years old, and they lasted a good Seven Years after that, before mutually disbanding.
 He wanted to keep working, but didn’t know how — his entire life was music, from living in the world of the Music Industry for the past near-decade.
 But suddenly he was all alone and in need of guidance.
 Given the kid was skilled, experienced and gifted as hell, changing gears from performer to producer seemed like a no-brainer to get this kid's show on the road.

-So, Christian Lee decided to take on the former Boy-Band "Heartthrob Sensation" Luke Heartlett, as both a Producer and a mentor, and together manage the Explosive start of Luke’s Incredible Solo Career.
+So, Christian Lee decided to take on the former Boy-Band "Heartthrob Sensation" Luke Heartlett, as both a Producer and a mentor, and together managed the Explosive start of Luke’s Incredible Solo Career.
 He develops a brotherhood-level of kinship with the young Padawan, with Luke’s level head helping him out, too, more than a few times, too.

 He is more than sympathetic to the young girl that Luke embroiled into his life, then intrigued when she divulged her past and destroyed music aspirations.
 He probably shouldn’t have asked Luke to invade her personal space, but he was well aware young Rachel wasn’t going to offer him her old personal demos voluntarily.
 He had a good feeling about her, somehow.